DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-> In case if specified blocked amount is not found.
+> In case the specified blocked amount is not found.

 ```
 {